Djibouti's Guelleh Wins Sixth Presidential Term Amid Low Opposition - PRESS AI WORLD

 World News

-share-iconPublished: Saturday, April 11 share-iconUpdated: Saturday, April 11 comment-icon2 hours ago
+share-iconPublished: Saturday, April 11 share-iconUpdated: Saturday, April 11 comment-icon1 month ago

-• Ismail Omar Guelleh claims victory in Djibouti's presidential election, securing his sixth term.
+• Ismail Omar Guelleh claims a sixth term with 97.8% of votes in Djibouti's presidential election.

 SHARE THIS ARTICLE: